ML-7641-Fall-2022/RoboChef/README.md

 In this project we thus aim to build a ML system, that aids multiple aspects of Meal Choice decision.

 ## Problem Definition
-As stated above, we want to target multiple aspects of the Meal Choice decision:
+We want to tackle two main problems here:

 1. **Given an image of a food item, what are the key ingredients in the food?**

 2. **Given my previous interaction with food items, can you recommend me similar foods?**
-    * Can the reccomendation also account for additional constraints placed by me like nutritional requirements etc ?
+    * Can the reccomendation also account for additional constraints from user like nutritional requirements etc?

 ### Usecases
-The modular nature of above problems lends to multiple usecases:
+The modular nature of above problems lends itself to multiple usecases:
 * When encountered with an unknown food item, the user might want to know its ingredients, such that he can figure out:
-    - If the dish is healthy?
+    - Is the dish healthy?
     - If the dish contains allergens?

 * As a next step, user might want reccomendations for similar dishes that he took image of.
 Additionally, there can be numerous additional constraints placed on the reccomendations recieved like:
     - Restrict reccomendations to ingredients he already has
     - Constrain by the nutritional requirements of the dish, say the user wants only "low calorie" dishes.

 ## Methodology
-We approach the above problem
+We divide our project pipeline into three main stages:

+1. **Classfication System**: This stage would take as input food images and passes them through a CNN to output food labels.
+The output of this stage is (**Output 1**), and flows to next stage, but can also be used independently.

+2. **Food to Ingredient Mapping**: Output 1 from CNN is then querried through a database housing the mapping between food items and their respective ingredients, to yeild **Output 2**.
+This can again either be used independtly or overlaid over reccomendation system as a filter.

+3. **Reccomendation System**: In this stage we reccommend the user additional food items: **Output 3** basis his (&other individuals) interactions.
+We also allow for the user to place additional constraints over the reccomendations.

+The schematic of these stages is given below:
 ![Getting Started](./images/ml_project_pipeline.jpg)

-### Classification Module
+### CNN Module
 ### Reccomendation System Module

 ## Data Collection